 Filed July 24, 2006

-One embodiment of the present invention provides a system that automatically annotates an image.
+One embodiment of the present invention provides a system that automatically performs Image annotation.
 During operation, the system receives the image.
 Next, the system extracts image features from the image.

-The system then identifies other images which have similar image features.
-The system next obtains text associated with the other images, and identifies intersecting keywords in the obtained text.
+The system then identifies other images that have similar image features.
+The system next obtains text associated with the other images and identifies intersecting keywords in the obtained text.
 Finally, the system annotates the image with the intersecting keywords.

 Connections to the Web have become faster and faster, with many higher bandwidth options available to people.
 This has led to a large increase in the use of pictures and videos on web pages.

-Many of those images don’t have accompanying text-based information, such as labels, captions, or titles, that can be helpful in describing the content of the images.
+Many of those images don’t have accompanying text-based information, such as labels, captions, or titles, that can help describe the content of the images.

 Search is predominantly text-based, with keyword searches being the common way for someone to look for something – even pictures.
 It can be difficult to search for images through a search engine.
 The creation of annotations for images such as a set of keywords or a caption can make those searches easier for people.